 And now we come to trolling.
 One of the reasons I really like minnow plugs and crankbaits for trolling is that they are baits that I can work quickly.
 Typically I troll them from 2 to 3 miles per hour.
 These baits work equally well when top lined or trolled from downriggers.
 When top lined you’ll want the plugs at least 150 feet behind the boat with 200 feet being preferable.
 When pulling them behind a downrigger you can shorten up significantly, although I still like to keep them at least 50 feet behind the ball.

 If fast trolled plugs don’t do the trick, breakout a Flatfish or Kwikfish.
 This style of lure was used extensively by our fathers, but trout in lakes and reservoirs don’t see them that much anymore, which is great…Curiosity killed the cat…er rainbow!

 Boomerang plugs work best when pulled from 1 to 1.5 mph.
 If you want to get tricky don’t be afraid to pull the same woolly bugger trick I described for stream fishing.
-Sometimes it works well especially at locations like Eagle Lake where the fish eat a lot of bugs.
+Sometimes it works well especially at locations like Eagle Lake and Lake Davis where the fish eat a lot of bugs.

 Let’s wrap things up by considering color selection.
 All things being equal I like to run with natural colored offerings like rainbow trout or black over silver.
 When the water is murky that’s when I break out the firetiger and hot orange colors, yet there are always exceptions.
-I get a lot of photos working at the Fish Sniffer and a lot of huge trout are landing in crystal clear lakes like Pardee, Almanor and French Meadows on bright orange Rapalas.
+I get a lot of photos working at the Fish Sniffer and a lot of huge trout are landed in crystal clear lakes like Pardee, Almanor and French Meadows on bright orange Rapalas.